 Consideration should be given to hiring dedicated accelerator operators to allow AOD to come up with a more systematic approach to accelerator system optimization.

 The AOD manager should be given more time to apply to accelerator physics issues and spend less time with administrative tasks.

+In view of the plans for new beam lines and a future 4th generation light source consideration should be given to strengthen the AOD group by one accelerator physicist specialized in beam dynamics.

 Machine Performance (Peter)

 There have been improvements in the machine performance.
+The reliability reached a record in 2015 and the Mean Time Between Trips of 50 h compares well with other light sources.
 There is still a need for a more structured, systematic approach to identifying, prioritising and resolving issues.
-Statements that the performance of various systems are not an issue at present and don’t affect the beamlines, while they may be accurate, will not be helpful in applying a concentrated effort to getting all of the accelerator systems to the point where they can support reliable top-up operations.
+Statements that the performance of various systems are not an issue at present and don’t affect the beamlines, while they may be accurate, will not be helpful in applying a concentrated effort to getting all of the accelerator systems to the point where they can for example support reliable top-up operations.
+Even in the short run there will be many challenges with the installation and implementation of the new EPUs.
+Mastering these challenges will require focusing the lean AOD-group with their limited resources to the most relevant and most burning issues.

+Recent observations of beam stability and noise of the electron as well as the photon beam were presented to the MAC.
+The performance of the "fast" orbit correction in operation at the CLS is quite disappointing.
+The system rather controls slow drifts and will certainly help to mitigate the impact of IDs on the orbit, however, does not do any good in the frequency range of a few Hz where one would expect at least some improvements given the update rate of 18 Hz.
+This update rate is comparatively low.
+Orbit feedback systems installed at other facilities update at much higher rates of up to 1-10 kHz.
+In spring 2015 the MAC heard that an upgrade to 40 Hz is expected by the end of that year and now wonders why this did not happen.
+In order to reach a beam stability in the frequency range of up to 10 or 20Hz which is comparable to other light sources the fast orbit feedback at the CLS needs considerable improvements.
+The existing hardware seems not yet to be at their limits.

 Recommendations: